citp/privacy-policy-historical/g/go/gov/govteen.com.md

-> *The following text is extracted and transformed from the govteen.com privacy policy that was archived on 2013-04-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130405021049id_/http%3A//forums.govteen.com/content.php%3Fr%3D18-Privacy-Policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the govteen.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625081830id_/http%3A//forums.govteen.com/content.php%3Fr%3D18-Privacy-Policy) for the most accurate reproduction.*

 # GovTeen Forums - Privacy Policy

 |

-*Ads disappear after 100 posts!*

   * **GovTeen is committed to safeguarding your privacy online.** Please read the following policy to understand how your personal information will be treated as you make full use of our many offerings.
 This policy may change from time to time, so please check back periodically.
 If you have any comments or questions about any of the below, please contact a member of the GovTeen staff. **Our promise to you...
 **